 Ray joined Mafair’s membership on Easter 2017 and comes to us with experience as a staff member from other churches in various roles.
 His knowledge of The United Methodist Church and our own internal Mafair structure – as well as technical knowledge in our various software applications – helps us and keeps him very busy.

 During the week, you can find Ray in the office.
-On Sundays, Ray is either in the tech booth at the back of the sanctuary or at the organ console.
+On Sundays, he is twisting knobs and pressing buttons in the tech booth or pulling stops and pressing keys at the organ console.